Comparing credit cards with no annual fee

 If you spend less, the Blue Cash Everyday is worth your while.
 If you spend more, then the Blue Cash Preferred is the best pick.

 Take another example.
-The Capital One Venture Rewards has a significantly higher sign-up bonus than the Capital One VentureOne Rewards – 50,000 miles as opposed to 20,000.
-Also, the $95 annual fee for the Venture Rewards is waived the first year.
-But what about after the first year?
+The Capital One Venture Rewards has a significantly higher rewards rate than the Capital One VentureOne Rewards.

 VentureOne Rewards vs. Venture Rewards…

-So, you see that the VentureOne Rewards is worth your while if you plan to spend less than $12,750 a year after the first year.
+So, you see that the VentureOne Rewards is worth your while if you plan to spend less than $12,750 a year.